cyberaide/bookmanager/docs/vonLaszewski-bookmanager-report.md

 ## Evaluation of Tools

 One of the impoprtant precurser to our effort was to evaluate some existing tools to see if they could be reused without any new development.
 However none of the tools could deliver a tool that

 * is easy to use by the users while setting it up and developping content
 * allows the integration of distributed documents managed in github

+One of our stated goals for this activity is to not only develop educational material by a single faculty member, but to allow multiple faculty members and more importantly the students from the class to contribute content to leverage their potential technology experiences into the courses.
+Thus we decided to use GitHub as it allows student to openly contribute and as it is a tool with wide community acceptance.
+However GitHub does not provide a tool that allows the easy integration of content developed not only in one repository, but multiple.
+In order to coordinate the creation of content from GitHub we have evaluated and practically used multiple technologies to identify a suitable tool for creating customized curricula including Sphinx, LaTeX as well as CANVAS and OpenEdX.

 We evaluated Sphinx, LaTeX, and Markdown (in addition to Course management tools such as CANVAS and OpenEdX).